tscholze/dotnet-iot-homebear-tilt/README.md

 Connect all USB devices like the camera or the gamepad to the Pi.
 Check if all devices are listed at the dashboard "connected.

-Start the app from the App Manager or via a Visual Studio debug session.

 ![Dashboard](docs/dashboard-devices.jpg)

+Start the app from the Device Portal's App Manager or via a Visual Studio debug deployed session.

 ## Keep in mind